MarianNehrebecki/project/README.md

 ## Technologies
 Project is created with:
 * Python 3.6

+## Scrapers
+We scraped the desired data from the Goodreads website using Python language and applied three different methods:
+* beautiful soup,
+* scrapy,
+* selenium.

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using terminal:

 ```
 $ pip install beautifulsoup4